sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 - The budget can be used for online team bonding events if the team prefers.
 See our [**Remote-friendly team bonding document**](https://docs.google.com/document/d/1tvWXo0nu49yhn7f0lWIHBwCKfTvoSftbN2j7um0joWI/edit?ts=60906da4) for ideas.
 - Visit the [sample team offsites](sample-team-offsites.md) handbook page to view offsite itineraries used by other teams in the past.

+#### Engineering team travel

+Individuals in the engineering org are responsible for working with their direct Managers to determine how they will use their team travel budget.
+It is up to the individual and their Manager to decide if they would like to join their job fair team trip or their original team trip.

 ### 3. Business/customer travel

 For Teammates with business-related travel requirements aligned with Company goals, trips will be fully paid pending manager/exec approval in addition to above budgets.
 Please note you cannot combine the [teammate in-person gathering budget](../celebrate.md#teammate-in-person-gatherings) with 4 trips.